mohsinali1051/Decentralized-Cloud-Storage/Conclusion.md

 Secondly you analyze that whether you have any appropriate solution.If you have an appropriate solution ,then what are requirements of the implementation   for the solution.
 Our found problem was really a big problem as according to our surveys,many people have found scenario's when someone's got scammed in the matter of money.So this serious problem called insecurity on Web Storage should be resolved.To resolve this Problem we researched and found a solution like applying decentralized Cloud storage   network system.
-Requirements for implementing this idea will be
+But there are requirements for this idea that data should not be placed at one place and it should be in encrypted form.

-Working of this idea is that the data is stored inside the various nodes of a P2P or peer-to-peer network, creating resilient file storage.
+Its Working is like the data is stored inside the various nodes of a peer-to-peer network, creating resilient file storage.
 All in all, it refers to files stored on multiple computers.
 When you require a specific file, you request it, and you’ll be able to receive it.
 Some Companies like Sia,Fliecoin ,Storj,etc are also working on that idea.

 When this idea will be implemented,your problem will be resolved as you will have multipe benefits.